 Generic name Available Formulations Route Usual Recommended Frequency Comments patiromer Powder for suspension Oral Once daily with or without food Administer at least 3 hours before or 3 hours after other oral medications.
 Do not administer in its dry form. sodium polystyrene sulfonate Powder for suspension; suspension Oral; rectal (enema) Oral: 1 to 4 times daily Rectal: Every 6 hours Administer at least 3 hours before or 3 hours after other oral medications.
-Patients with gastroparesis may require a 6-hour separation. sodium zirconium cyclosilicate Powder for suspension Oral Starting dose is 10 g administered 3 times daily for up to 48 hours; for maintenance, recommended dose is 10 g once daily or 5 g once daily on non- dialysis days for hemodialysis patients Other oral medications should be administered at least 2 hours before or 2 hours after sodium zirconium cyclosilicate.
+Patients with gastroparesis may require a 6-hour separation.
+The enema should be retained as long as possible and followed by a cleansing enema. sodium zirconium cyclosilicate Powder for suspension Oral Starting dose is 10 g administered 3 times daily for up to 48 Other oral medications should be administered at least 2 hours before or 2